shaungarwood/shaungarwood.github.io/_drafts/2020-01-09-pulling-up-my-bootstraps.md

 3. **Easy**.
 No long commands to memorize or type.
 No flags I can't remember.
 4. **Fully headless**.
 I don't know, just because I like not being tied to a GUI.

-I went with ansible because it seemed better suited for provisioning a localhost.
+I went with [ansible](https://www.ansible.com/) because it seemed better suited for provisioning a localhost.
 You can do the same with salt or chef, but you have to make some config changes before you can.
 Ansible just worked out of the box for what I needed.

 All the ansible "playbooks" are obviously in a git repo.
 But I didn't want to type out a long git clone command, so I wrote a bootstrap for my bootstrap!
 Just a quick bash script that would install git and ansible, then clone my repo full of the playbooks.
 This saves me time and about 5 lines of commands.

 So this part I'm really pleased with myself about: **I stored this bootstrap bootstrap script in the root directory of this site!** Here it is:
 <a href="https://shaungarwood.com/bs.sh">shaungarwood.com/bs.sh</a>

+[Here](https://github.com/shaungarwood/my_bootstraps/blob/master/bin/initial-bootstrap.sh) is the github link if you just want to check out my bash scripting skillz.

 <center>
   <iframe src="https://giphy.com/embed/146OLb5nrHt3Co" width="240" height="240" frameBorder="0" class="giphy-embed" allowFullScreen>